danthegoodman1/Percolators/cql/README.md

 For prewrite, we can dual-insert both the data, and the lock like a normal atomic batch.

 For write, we need to both delete the lock, and insert the write record in the same atomic transaction (assuming that we still have the lock).
 To use a transaction for this purpose would be comical.

+Reads for the lock and write intent are done with SERIAL (use paxos) to ensure they see any pending (but failed due to failures, not conditional failures) transactions.
+Because reads always check for a pending write intent, it's safe to use QUORUM reads for the data, as any partially committed transaction will be carried forward at read time.

 ## Rollbacks